Chemotherapy for Hodgkin Lymphoma

 - In children and young adults, some chemo drugs can also affect body growth and fertility (ability to have children) later on.

-Long-term effects are discussed in more detail in What Happens After Treatment for Hodgkin Disease?
+Long-term effects are discussed in more detail in Living As a Hodgkin Lymphoma Survivor .

-- High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Disease
+- High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Lymphoma

-- Treating Nodular Lymphocyte Predominant Hodgkin Disease (NLPHD)
+- Treating Nodular Lymphocyte Predominant Hodgkin Lymphoma (NLPHL)